 Kait and I went back and forth on quite a few options before we placed our order.
-In this section I’ll share all the options we picked and what we would do differently now that we’ve been living out of it for a while.
+In this section I’ll list all the options we picked for our Hawk flatbed camper and what we would do differently if we ordered another one.

 - Model: Hawk_FB